 Nowadays, ICOs are the latest trend in the cryptocurrency landscape.
 They deserve so because of their characteristics to be an agile fundraiser for coin development at almost half the cost of an IPO (Initial Public Offering).
 ICOs can be seen as another possible way of crowdfunding that has emerged outside of the conventional system of finance.
 An ICO campaign is usually run for over a period of a week or more.
-Meanwhile, it allows the buying of a freshly mined token in exchange for an already developed cryptocurrency.
+Meanwhile, it allows the buying of a freshly mined token in exchange for an already-developed cryptocurrency.
 The mined token will have a pre-determined price that will not change during the ICO campaign, keeping the token supply unchanged.
-Other alternatives are a dynamic token supply that’ll be assessed by the number of funds received and a fixed supply with dynamic funding (more the funds, higher the token charge).
+Other alternatives are a dynamic token supply that'll be assessed by the number of funds received and a fixed supply with dynamic funding (the more funds, the higher the token charge).
 And thus, ICOs are one of the best ways for companies to raise funds and for users to invest in cryptocurrency projects.

-From a blockchain developer’s view, the process of developing a coin and creating a landing page using Ethereum platform is:
+From a blockchain developer's view, the process of developing a coin and creating a landing page using the Ethereum platform is:

 For all possible scenarios, all lines of codes are in detail tested.
 Fixed code analysis, code review, and audit support in finding complex behavior and fixing them.

-After running the contract through a set of unit tests, it gets compiled using Truffle and further deployed to MyEtherWallet to test Ethereum blockchain.
+After running the contract through a set of unit tests, it gets compiled using Truffle and further deployed to MyEtherWallet to test the Ethereum blockchain.

 Before going live, the code is run through comprehensive unit tests and tested against a functioning blockchain.

 The status page is one of the most important parts of ICO.
-A good-quality page keeps users informed about the fundamental ICO parameters such as start and end dates, prices, bonuses, minimum and maximum cap etc.
+A good-quality page keeps users informed about the fundamental ICO parameters such as start and end dates, prices, bonuses, minimum and maximum cap, etc.

-In this blog, we have covered the basics of Ethereum Smart Contracts, ICOs, the vitality of having clear specifications, smart contract development, automatic and manual testing.
-However, there’s more to have a successful ICO campaign, such as an excellent white paper, ICO marketing strategies, and technical execution.
+In this blog, we have covered the basics of Ethereum Smart Contracts, ICOs, the vitality of having clear specifications, smart contract development, and automatic and manual testing.
+However, there's more to having a successful ICO campaign, such as an excellent white paper, ICO marketing strategies, and technical execution.
 Get the complete coin and ICO development solutions under one roof at blockchain.oodles.io.